Ed94/SectoredLang/Docs/Overview.md

 exe Print_HelloWorld;
 ```

 `Print_HelloWorld` is an **identifier sector**.
-It provides a symbol that *associates the name with its contents.
+It provides a symbol that *associates* the name with its contents.
 In the above example its stacked with an `exe` sector which has its context resolve to the `exe` context.

 The stacking allows for this execution to now be referenced throughout the program using the identifier.
 So you can call it by just putting it in an `exe`!

+Note that certain sectors may not share association with the same identifier:
+* type
+* struct
+* union
+* exe
+* ... etc (Defined in BNF eventually...)

+These would need their own identifier.

-What a context needs to be passed?
+*What if a context needs to be passed?*

 ## Captures